 The Help menu has the following options:

-- Online Help: Select this option to open the online documentation for Android Gateway in your browser.
+- Online Help: Opens the online documentation for Android Gateway in your browser.

-- Custom Parameters: Select this option to open a new window that lists the parameters you can enter in the text box at Device Settings > Advanced > Custom Parameters.
+- Custom Parameters: Opens the documentation that lists the parameters you can enter in the text box at Device Settings > Advanced > Custom Parameters.

-- Credits: This option displays Android Gateway version information and copyright along with development credits.
+- Credits: Displays Android Gateway version information and copyright, along with development credits.